 In knowing my history and my connection to the ground upon which I stand, my tūrangawaewae, I know who I am.
 This gives me the power to take responsibility for my past, and for the future of the land and community in which I belong.
 My actions are for the future with a mind to the past, this is guardianship or kaitiakitanga, for the seventh generation after me.

-I now act to regenerate the land that holds me, to create a deeper and richer abundance of life force or mauri, in what I call true sustainability.
+I now apply the seventh generation principle to regenerate the land that holds me, to create a deeper and richer abundance of life force or mauri, in what I call true sustainability.
 To raise animals that are well-loved, hand feed and named.
 To grow my child with homegrown food, in soil I have touched.
 At two when asked ‘what is in the garden?’ she replied simply ‘dinner’.

 My deep and real connection to place and to indigenous concepts led me in my university years to a scholarship to Idaho in America where I had the absolute privilege to study with the chiefs of the Nez Perce and Cœur d’Alêne tribes, while studying Buddhism, ecology and geology, completely mixing up these world views.
 From the American Indians I learned to cross the boundaries between ‘us’ and ‘them’, and to recognize the Great Spirit and all my brothers and sisters.
 This was quite a step from my Pakeha upbringing.

-Holding a ‘seventh generation’ worldview has enabled me to envision the abundance and beauty of this place as it was and has guided me to work in community-based conservation to protect and enhance for the future.
-It was from this that I discovered my love of storytelling and this was when my tour business was born.
+Holding a ‘seventh generation principle’ worldview has enabled me to envision the abundance and beauty of this place as it was and has guided me to work in community-based conservation to protect and enhance for the future.
+It was from this that I discovered my love of storytelling and this was when my The Seventh Generation Tours business was born.
 I now tell stories that teach our history, but more importantly to me stories that share my vision for the seventh generation coming after us.

 For as it was, so again it can be.
 White sand beaches, with forest growing from summit to sea, clean and clear waterways with a life force or mauri that is apparent and strong, bird song to accompany our day and natural quiet in which our dreams can grow.

 Nature, beauty, abundance and life.
 This is the story I tell, to give people hope for the future.
 And inspiration that we have come so far, through so much, and that life really is just getting better all the time.
 That in the past we did not value the natural world, we did not see the economic value of bees, fresh air and water, we did not value our native people, language and customs.
 There is hope, and that hope is real.
-Think of “the faces that are yet beneath the surface of the ground—the unborn of the future nation”
+Think of “the faces that are yet beneath the surface of the ground—the unborn of the future nation.”
+THIS is THE SEVENTH GENERATION PRINCIPLE IN ACTION!

 The Seventh Generation Principle in Regenerative Tourism